 \subsection{A Krein-Milman type theorem}

 Now we move on to prove the main result of this section.
 It is well known that, in a locally convex topological vector space, a convex compact set is the closure of convex hull of its extreme points.
 This is known as Krein-Milman theorem.
-We here establish a similar kind of result for $\cst$-convexity in the sense that $\px$ is closure of $\cst$-convex hull of its $\cst$-extreme points.
-A Kriem-Milman type theorem was proved in \cite{Farenick Plosker Smith} when $X$ is a compact Hausdorff space and $\h$ is a finite dimensional Hilbert space.
+We here establish a similar kind of result for $\cst$-convexity in the sense that $\px$ is the closure of $\cst$-convex hull of its $\cst$-extreme points.
+A Krein-Milman type theorem was proved in \cite{Farenick Plosker Smith} when $X$ is a compact Hausdorff space and $\h$ is a finite dimensional Hilbert space.
 We generalize it to arbitrary topological spaces and arbitrary Hilbert spaces.
 Moreover, in our case the compactness of $\px$ is not required.
-We first consider the following lemma, whose proof follows the same argument as normally used in classical measure theory.
+We first consider the following proposition, whose proof follows the same argument as normally used in classical measure theory.
 We provide the proof for the sake of completeness.

-\begin{proposition} If $X$ is a topological space, then the collection of all normalized POVMs concentrated on finite sets is dense in $\px$. \end{proposition} \begin{proof} Let $\mu\in\px$ and $E$ be a typical open set in $\px$ containing $\mu$, of the form
+\begin{proposition} Let $X$ be a topological space and $\h$ a Hilbert space.
+Then the collection of all normalized POVMs concentrated on finite subsets is dense in $\px$. \end{proposition} \begin{proof} Let $\mu\in\px$, and $E$ be a typical open set in $\px$ containing $\mu$ of the form